 Also in the cases of Shri Lal Mahal v.
 Progetto Grano Spa and Rashtriya Nigam v.
 Verma Transport Company it was held that the basic scheme of Arbitration Act is that it prohibits courts from having a “Second look” at foreign award when they are at enforcement stage and also, that the task of enforcement judge is restricted to verifying the grounds which are enumerated in the Act.

 Thus if we try to link the approach of the court in above all cases we can conclude that the “exception” of not enforcing foreign award on the ground of contravention of public policy requires a higher threshold to be proved.
 Equating a mere contravention of law (as done in the present case) to the contravention of public policy of our country amounts to the violation of the pro-enforcement approach which our courts have been trying to follow lately.

-We may conclude that the court in the present case has taken the interventionist approach by diving into the merit of the case.
+We may conclude that the court in National Agricultural Cooperative Marketing Federation of India v Alimenta S. A has taken the interventionist approach by diving into the merit of the case.
 Though lately a trend was followed by our court according to which a narrower meaning was assigned to the term “public policy” when it comes to non-enforcement of a foreign award, but such has been a turnaround in the present case.
 While we may argue that present judgment can be fact-specific, but it has nevertheless put us in a questionable position for a principle which was a settled one earlier.